innerNULL/feather/README.md

     * bucket-id: 568 -> bucket-code: '00568'

 ### Algorithm
-Each feature has a slot and hash-bucket size, the finally hash of this feature is a `int64` in the format as ${SLOT}{HASH-BUCKET-CODE}, since the top digit of this int64 is controled by slot, so each feature's finally hash value will far away with each other, the second part is '**part of** hash value of feature value according feature hash-bucket size' because, hash value of feature value is a int64, finally-hash is also a int64, if we just concat slot and hash value of feature value, then the finally result number will have posibillity to overflow from int64 range.
+Each feature has a slot and hash-bucket size, the finally hash of this feature is a `int64` in the format as `${SLOT}${HASH-BUCKET-CODE}`, since the top digit of this int64 is controled by slot, so each feature's finally hash value will far away with each other, the second part is '**part of** hash value of feature value according feature hash-bucket size' because, hash value of feature value is a int64, finally-hash is also a int64, if we just concat slot and hash value of feature value, then the finally result number will have posibillity to overflow from int64 range.

 by the way, in case we want adjust each feature-slot's hash-bucket size, we can maintain a hash-ring/consistant hash for each slot.